anindex/note_model_opt/examples/trt-xlva-libero/README.md

 Typical stack:
 - Python 3.10
 - `lerobot` with `libero` and `xvla`
-- PyTorch 2.3 or newer
+- PyTorch 2.3 or newer (2.1+ required for semi-structured sparsity)
 - TensorRT 10 or newer (the script supports TRT 8/9 and 10+ APIs)
 - CUDA toolkit matching our PyTorch and TRT builds
 - `nvidia-modelopt` for FP8 quant state
+- Ampere+ GPU (SM80+: A100, H100, RTX 30xx/40xx/50xx) for semi-structured sparse GEMM acceleration

 Important note:
 - You will see `transformers==4.49.0` warning from `nvidia-modelopt`.
 That does not always break things, but mismatches can reduce stability.